GenericMappingTools/gmt/doc/rst/source/mapproject.rst

 The production order for the geodetic and temporal columns produced by the options |-A|, |-G|, |-L|, and |-Z| is fixed and follows the alphabetical order of the options.
-Hence, the order these options appear on the command line is irrelevant.
-The actual output order can of course be modulated via **-o**.
+Hence, the order in which these options appear on the command line is irrelevant.
+The actual output order can of course be modulated further via **-o**.

 See Also
 --------